 Eligibility and enrollment

-Eligibility and enrollment details for the ExxonMobil Retiree Medical Plan - Aetna Select option
+Eligibility and enrollment details for the ExxonMobil Retiree Medical Plan – Open Access Aetna Select Network Only option

 Most U.S. retirees, survivors and their eligible family members who reside in the Aetna Select service area are eligible to participate.
 The service area is determined by the retiree's home address zip code.